visiongie/website/README.md

 ## Contributing

-Feel free to contribute this projec, you can open a pr on [here](https://github.com/ashbot/website/compare)
+Feel free to contribute this project, you can open a pr on [here](https://github.com/ashbot/website/compare)